Satrand/Masters_GenAI/README.md

 * **Processing_Pipeline/** – Scripts used to generate the machine learning training dataset from ChEMBL.
 * **CVAE_Model/** – Scripts used to train and evaluate the conditional variational autoencoder (CVAE).
+* **Figures/** – Scripts and supporting files used to generate figures presented in the dissertation.
 * **Intermediate/** – Miscellaneous development and exploratory scripts retained for reference.

 **Note:** Due to storage limitations, the processed training dataset is not publicly hosted in this repository.
 However, the complete processing pipeline required to regenerate the dataset from the ChEMBL database is provided.